OssiB/hadoop-meetup/README.md

 "Kannelmäki";"1 h, kk";"kt";"34,50";"121000";"3507";"1977";"4/4";"ei";"tyyd.";"Helsinki";"1"
 "Kallio";"1H+KK";"kt";"22,00";"160000";"7273";"1938";"4/6";"on";"hyvä";"Helsinki";"2"
 ```
-Last two columns ```city,order``are inserted during parsing.
+The last two columns ```city,order``are inserted during parsing.
 We included ``òrder``field because
-it gives us some kind of approximation of sale time.
+it gives us some kind of approximation of the sale  time.
 If we have for example 400 hundred sale events
-we know that row with order 126, sale time is about Now- (365-(126/400)*365).
+we know that the row with order 126, has a sale time of about Now- (365-(126/400)*365).
 #### Move data to the Hadoop ecosystem
-At previous meeting we used MapReduce program and Hadoop command line utilities in storing data.
+At our previous meeting we used MapReduce program and Hadoop command line utilities in storing data.
 Now we are going
 to use [Kite SDK] tool.
 Kite is a high-level data layer for Hadoop.
 You can download [Kite SDK] using commands
 ```sh
 curl http://central.maven.org/maven2/org/kitesdk/kite-tools/1.0.0/kite-tools-1.0.0-binary.jar -o kite-dataset chmod +x kite-dataset
 ```
 Copy few lines from ```houseprices.csv``` and make  a new file ```houseprices_schema.csv``` .
-Modify file
+Modify the file
 inserting header row.
 File content should be
 ```txt
 "location";"rooms";"type";"squares";"price";"square_price";"build_year";"flat";"elevator";"condition";"city";"order"